xden2331/LeetCodePython/README.md

 # LeetCodePython
-The problems solved using python
+The problems solved using python\n
 Created on 27 May 2018.